mandimf/BugFarm/Home.md

 Open Bug Farm is a project by [Tiny Farms](http://www.tiny-farms.com).

 ### What's in this Wiki?
-The Open Bug Farm wiki consists of two main parts:
+The Open Bug Farm wiki consists of a few main parts:

 * [[Insect Species Guides]] - community information on raising various species
 * [[Insect Price Data]] - current prices for insects as reported by the community
+* [[Open Source Tools and Resources]] - a list of open source tools and resources for the insect farmer/researcher
 * Open Bug Farm kit documentation - official documentation for the Open Bug Farm kits